-Two-way services trade totalled A$890 million in 2012 (A$624 million in Australian exports to Taiwan and A$266 million in imports from Taiwan).
-Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (and in 2012 there were 22,030 WHM visa holders from Taiwan—up 59.7% on the previous year).
+Two-way services trade totalled A$957 million in the 2012-2013 financial year (A$647 million in Australian exports to Taiwan and A$310 million in imports from Taiwan).
+Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (and as at 30 June 2013 there were 25,272 WHM visa holders from Taiwan—up 59.7% on the previous year).

 Two-way foreign investment is showing signs of growth, albeit from a low base.
 Taiwan investment in Australia was A$5 billion in 2012.
 There have been a number of recent announcements of Taiwanese investments, including in Australian resources projects.
 In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
 Taiwan’s largest private company, Formosa Plastics Groups, is also a significant investor in Australia’s resource sector, having committed to invest A$1.26 billion into the Pilbara region with Fortescue Metals Group in August 2013.
 Australian investment in Taiwan in 2012 stood at A$3.7 billion.
 The largest Australian investors are the Macquarie Group and ANZ.
 Macquarie has a stake in one of Taiwan's leading cable and digital TV operators – Taiwan Broadband Communications, and also has investments in wind farms and container terminals.
 ANZ has been in Taiwan since 1980 and was the largest foreign investor in Taiwan in 2012 investing $333 million to upgrade its retail banking operation from a branch to a subsidiary.

 Australian trade and investment strategies

 Australia holds annual Bilateral Economic Consultations with Taiwan.
 The consultations cover a wide range of issues, including market access, investment, agriculture and clean energy.
 Both sides also hold annual Joint Energy and Minerals Trade, Investment Cooperation Consultations and an Agricultural Working Group meeting to support trade and investment in these sectors.
 The Australian Government supports the work of the Australia-Taiwan Business Council and encourages trade and investment in Taiwan.
 Arrangements with Taiwan to facilitate trade cover issues such as quarantine and double taxation.